dux/view-cell/README.md

 <img src="https://i.imgur.com/nQ7iNPy.png" align="right" title="image stolen from some js/react plugin"/>

-# view-cell => ruby web view lib
+# view-cell / ruby

-View cell is clean, simple explicit and strait-forward web view cell for use in Rails/Sinatra/Lux.
+View cell is clean, simple explicit and strait-forward web view cell/component for use in Rails/Sinatra/Lux.

+A cell is an object that represent a fragment of your UI.
+It can embrace an entire page, a single comment container in a thread or just an avatar image link.

+Simplifed, a cell is an object that can render a template or return html data from html builder as `html-tag`.

 ## Installation